-I am the author of several historical fantasies for children and young adults.
+I am the author of several historical fantasies for children and young adults and I am represented by Catherine Clarke at Felicity Bryan Associates.
 My titles include the Viking trilogy ‘Troll Fell’, ‘Troll Mill’ and ‘Troll Blood’, and ‘Dark Angels’ (US title ‘The Shadow Hunt’) – a tale of ghosts, elves and hobgoblins set in the Welsh Marches at the end of the 12th century.

 I grew up in the Yorkshire Dales reading anything I could lay my hands on, especially fairy tales, fantasy and folklore.
 My favourite writers were C.S.
 Lewis, Alan Garner, Rosemary Sutcliff and Lucy Boston, and aged ten, desperate to read more about Narnia, I wrote my own ‘Stories of Narnia’ in an old blue notebook.
 (Yes, it still exists.)

 Following a first degree in English I went on to study medieval literature at University College and Kings College, London – after which I worked several years in the Information Office for Lloyd’s Register, dealing with all kinds of ship-related enquiries from marine fraud to family history, and enjoying encounters with many delightfully eccentric members of the great British public, including the Man With The Magic Eye.
 (If you meet me, feel free to ask.)

 After moving with my family to France and then America, I became interested in oral storytelling and for a few years was involved in telling stories to children in schools and libraries.
 This taught me a great deal – about narrative pace, and about the kinds of stories which appeal to children.
 On returning to England I sold my first successful children’s book ‘Troll Fell’ to Harper Collins, which was published worldwide and translated into many languages.